jhu-data-services/data-wrangling-pandas/README.md

-# Data Wrangling in Python: Introduction to the pandas library
+# Transforming Data in Python with pandas
 This beginner-to-intermediate level workshop will introduce you to the pandas library, a popular Python library for data cleaning, data wrangling, and data analysis.
 Participants in this interactive class will use Jupyter Notebooks software and Python code to import, understand, and prepare a dataset for further analysis or visualization.
 By the end of this workshop, participants will be able to:
 - Identify and use the two primary data structures of the pandas library: Series and DataFrame
 - Implement functions from the pandas library to explore and analyze a dataset, including: